eluv-io/elv-asset-manager/README.md

   ]
 ```

-### Asset Types
+### Associated Assets

-The `asset_types` field is used for defining lists of other assets to link to within the asset.
+The `associated_assets` field is used for defining other assets that can be linked to within the asset.

 - `name` (required) - The metadata key of the asset type
 - `label` - The label for the asset type